Now available globally

 Yes — Shatale is global.
 We issue US commercial virtual cards (Visa/Mastercard) with global merchant acceptance.
 Publishers in any geography can integrate via API.
 EU deployment is also supported.
 We are not EU-only.

-Most publishers complete a working integration in one sprint (1–2 weeks).
-We provide API docs, an SDK, and a publisher sandbox.
-The compliance pack (KYB docs, liability framework, integration checklist) is provided upfront so your legal team can review in parallel.
+It depends on you — a basic working integration can be done in minutes.
+We provide API docs, an SDK, and a publisher sandbox you can explore right now.
+Most publishers have a working prototype in hours and a production-ready integration in one sprint (1–2 weeks).
+The compliance pack (KYB docs, liability framework, integration checklist) is provided upfront so your legal team can review in parallel — no waiting on us.

 Safer than alternatives.
 B2B2C users come through your platform — they're already verified, contextualized users, not cold-start consumers.
 The policy engine enforces MCC whitelists, amount caps, velocity limits, and time windows at authorization time — before money moves.
 We provide chargeback handling and fraud monitoring.
 Publishers set the risk parameters; Shatale enforces them on every transaction.